At St Margaret's

 The Church is Open

-We are also open again for public worship on Sundays 10.00am, a simple service of The Word followed by a short celebration of Holy Communion for those who would like to stay.
+We are open again for public worship on Sundays 10.00am, a celebration of Holy Communion.
 Seating is limited due to Covid restrictions but the service is being live streamed, so you are very welcome to join us on Facebook or here on the website.

 The church is open each day where you can sit quietly, reflect, pray and light a candle.
 There are pastoral workers and clergy available if you would like to talk to someone or be prayed with.